Greedy AutoAugment: Results

-In the experiments, we also use four real datasets, 1- Tiny ImageNet\cite{Le2015TinyIV} includes $120000$ natural images in $200$ classes with each class having a training set of $500$ images a test set of $50$ images along with $50$ validation images.
-2,3- CIFAR-10 and CIFAR-100 datasets\cite{krizhevsky2009learning}, both containing $60000$ images of size $32\times 32$ in $10$ and $100$ classes respectively.
-4- SVHN\cite{netzer2011reading} which contains over $600000$ images of real-world images of digits $0-9$.
+In the experiments, we also use four real datasets, 1- Tiny ImageNet \citep{Le2015TinyIV} includes $120000$ natural images in $200$ classes with each class having a training set of $500$ images a test set of $50$ images along with $50$ validation images.
+2,3- CIFAR-10 and CIFAR-100 datasets \citep{krizhevsky2009learning}, both containing $60000$ images of size $32\times 32$ in $10$ and $100$ classes respectively.
+4- SVHN \citep{netzer2011reading} which contains over $600000$ images of real-world images of digits $0-9$.
 These selected datasets are used for three main reasons.
-First, while they are complex datasets, they have a reasonable number of images and features which makes working with them with our available computational resources feasible.
+First, while they are complex datasets, they have a reasonable number of images and features, which makes working with them with our available computational resources feasible.
 Second, they are well-known datasets with known and predictable results on a variety of ANN architectures.
-Third, they are compatible with the official experiments of AutoAugment paper \cite{cubuk2018autoaugment,autoaugment}.
+Third, they are compatible with the official experiments of AutoAugment paper \citep{autoaugment}.

-For training GAutoAugment networks, we used learning rates of $0.5$.
-Because the size of the data is smaller in other scenarios, we used the learning rate of $0.1$.
-When we wanted to find the best policies for GAutoAugment, because in this level the size of the data did not change, we used learning rate $0.1$.
-The number of the epochs for all of the training scenarios was $200$.
+The proposed method can be used with all architectures and all datasets with reasonable training size.
+For training, we have two completely separate steps, 1-finding policies, 2-applying those policies.
+For finding policies, we use Algorithm 1, and then we perform normal training with the new policies.
+The default learning rate for networks in \citep{kuangliu} is 0.1.
+We use the same learning rate throughout the experiments for finding policies and training networks.
+The number of epochs for all of the training scenarios was $200$.
 To find the best policies, we need to create child networks.
 The child networks and training networks share the same infrastructures.
-The only difference is using the learning rate $0.1$ for child networks and learning rate $0.5$ for training networks.
 To obtain the accuracies from child networks, we divided training data into two parts.
-The training part and the test part.
+The training part and the testing part.
 For Tiny Imagenet and SVHN, $5000$ images are used for testing.
 For CIFAR-10 and CIFAR-100, $2500$ images are used for testing.
+The images which are not used for testing part are used for training part.
 All of the images are selected randomly with i.i.d. distribution.
 The $\alpha$ value for Pareto Distribution was always $2$.
+We also used $d=25$ and $\lambda=5$.